You know you need to begin investing, but you haven’t gotten started. Maybe you don’t know where to begin.

 According to Statista, there are currently more than 9,500 mutual funds from which to choose.
 ETFs are newer and less plentiful but have grown to more than 4,600.

-Mutual funds and ETFs are available to trade through all major discount brokers, and many are available to trade with zero commission.
+Mutual funds and ETFs are available to trade through all major discount brokers, including Vanguard and Fidelity.
+Many funds trade with zero commissions to buy or sell.

 11. Set up Automatic Investments

-Making consistent, periodic purchases of stock can allow investing to become a habit.
-This will also allow you to potentially reduce the cost of your stock purchases over time, by taking advantage of something called dollar-cost averaging.
+This will also allow you to potentially reduce the cost of your purchases over time by taking advantage of something called dollar-cost averaging.

 Investing in stocks can be a great way to build wealth over time.
-However, it can be intimidating to get started.
+However, buying your first stock can be intimidating.